smitpi/XDHealthCheck/docs/Install-CTXPSModule.md

 ```

 ### -RemoveAll
-Force remove the modules in the list.
+Force Uninstall of the modules

 ```yaml
 Type: SwitchParameter